mpokorny/mpims/README.md

 Cheating here a bit, as the following list is mostly based on the current code, but this provides a place for future additions.

-- Support reading and writing of MS main table data columns using MPI-IO.
+- Support reading and writing of MS main table data using MPI-IO.
 - Support maximum flexibility in access patterns, for both reading and writing; in particular, read patterns are independent of write patterns.
 - Support parallelization in a bulk synchronous parallel program framework,